-228 Scout Groups across 44 Districts throughout 13 Regions in Queensland
+The Purpose of Scouting is to encourage the physical, intellectual, emotional, social and spiritual development of young people so that they may take a constructive place in society as responsible citizens, and as members of their local, national and international communities.

+Contents

+Governor of Queensland Foreword 4

-Diversity and Inclusion 18
+Branch Executive Chairman's Report 5 Diversity and Inclusion 18

-International 18
+Chief Commissioner's Report 6 International 18

-Heritage 19
+General Manager's Report 8 Heritage 19

-Environment 19
+Honorary Treasurer's Report 9 Environment 19

-Youth Peak Awards 20
+Our Resources 9 Youth Peak Awards 20

-Adult Recognition Awards 21
+Youth Leading 10 Adult Recognition Awards 21

-Grants 22
+Sectional Reports 12 Grants 22

-Our Supporters 23
+Adults Supporting 14 Our Supporters 23

+Development 15

+Major Activities 16 3

 Message from the Governor of Queensland

 As Governor of Queensland and our State's Chief Scout, I congratulate Scouts Queensland on another successful year in the long history of Scouting in this State and thank them for the contribution that the organisation continues to make to creating strong, cohesive communities.

 The restrictions imposed on us all to combat the COVID-19 pandemic have meant that the 2019-2020 year has not ended as it would normally have done.
 However, in true Scout fashion, the organisation and individual Scouts, have responded enthusiastically and imaginatively to those restrictions by expanding existing opportunities for 'virtual' Scouting.

 Over the past year, I have been privileged to attend several significant Scouts Queensland events.
 During the July school holidays, I visited the Scout Section Skills camp at Baden-Powell Park, and in August, as part of a visit to Mount Isa, I was most warmly welcomed by the city's Scout Group.
 Only a week later, I was honoured, once again, to present the 2019 Scouts Queensland Awards.

 In October, I joined Scouts Queensland to celebrate the opening of the rebuilt Cleveland Scout Hall following its destruction by fire, and in February 2020, I was delighted to see the muchloved Expo88 'Saluting Scout' statue rededicated in Scout Place on Kangaroo Point.
 Each of these events, as well as the response to the COVID-19 pandemic, serves as a fine example of the dedication, hard work, resilience and commitment to others that characterise this great volunteer movement.
 They are the qualities which will ensure that scouting will endure.
 His Excellency the Honourable Paul de Jersey AC Governor of Queensland